Aorux01/Neodyme/README.md

 - [ ] 🏁 Implement **queue system** for matchmaking / waitingroom
 - [ ] 🏆 Implement **leaderboard system**

+## 🔌 Plugins

+Neodyme supports a powerful plugin system.
+See the [available plugins](https://github.com/Aorux01/Neodyme-Plugins) or create your own!

 ## 📁 Installation

 1. Download the latest version of the backend.